 A few weeks ago, I posted a blog about how SUSE pulled the plug on SUSE Enterprise Storage (SES).
 SES is a Linux-based computer data storage product developed by SUSE and built on Ceph technology.
-A quick recap on the matter is that in 2020, SUSE acquired Rancher Labs, a Kubernetes management software vendor, and short afterwards decided to stop the support of SES.
+A quick recap on the matter is that in 2020, SUSE acquired Rancher Labs, a Kubernetes management software vendor, and shortly afterward decided to stop the support of SES.
 Existing customers of SES will receive limited support until the end of 2022 and SES 6 support will end in January 2022.
 Also, from now on, no new clients will be accepted for SES and there will not be any further updates.
-However, I have already covered this in our previous blog on SES, so, for this blog I will go a little more in depth about the possible options and steps to migrate from SES to upstream Ceph supported by 42on.
+However, I have already covered this in our previous blog on SES, so, for this blog I will go a little more in-depth about the possible options and steps to migrate from SES to upstream Ceph supported by 42on.

-Because SUSE Enterprise Storage is a much used product based on Ceph, we got a lot of questions from SES users about possible follow up steps.
+Because SUSE Enterprise Storage is a much-used product based on Ceph, we got a lot of questions from SES users about possible follow-up steps.
 Mostly by SES users who want to keep working with the same storage technology, which means they want to migrate to the open source version in combination with training, consultancy, and support.

 At this moment some migration path options are:

-1. Upgrade from SES6 to SES7, from here on migrate to Ceph Octopus and then migrate the operating system from SUSE Linux Enterprise Server (SLES) to Ubuntu.
+1. Upgrade from SES6 to SES7, and from here on migrate to Ceph Octopus and then migrate the operating system from SUSE Linux Enterprise Server (SLES) to Ubuntu.

 2. Upgrade from SES6 to SES7 to Ubuntu and then to Ceph Octopus.
 The disadvantage in comparison with the first migration path is that a rollback scenario is not possible.